 What you choose as your mode of transportation will have a great effect on the cost of living in Bahrain.

 For example, a Volkswagen Golf 1.4 90kW Trendline (Or Equivalent New Car) costs 8,000 BHD.
 A Toyota Corolla 1.6l 97kW Comfort (Or Equivalent New Car) costs about 7,033 BHD.
 Gas is, of course, cheap in Bahrain, at 0.19 BHD per liter.
 As for public transportation, a one-way ticket costs 0.3 BHD while a monthly pass is sold for 14 BHD.
 Furthermore, as per normal tariff, a taxi starts at 2 BHD and charges 0.3 BHD per kilometer.

 Entertainment in Bahrain

-A ticket to the cinema is standard across Bahrain, at 3 BHD, while the best seats at the theatre cost 6 BHD.
-A cappuccino at an expat area costs about 2 BHD and a three-course dinner for two at an expensive restaurant will cost you around 23 BHD.
-A monthly gym membership can fall anywhere between 27 to 38 BHD, depending on the area.
+A ticket to the cinema is standard across Bahrain, at 3.5 BHD, while the best seats at the theater cost 6 BHD.
+A cappuccino at an expat area costs about 1.77 BHD and a three-course dinner for two at an expensive restaurant will cost you around 15 BHD.
+Meanwhile, a monthly membership for a gym in Bahrain can fall anywhere between 27 to 38 BHD, depending on the area.